Simone-Alghisi/pareto-epsilon-greedy-RL/presentation/main.md

 # Statistical tests

-We have tested both the normality and the statistical significance.
+We have tested both the normality and the statistical significance of the proposed solution with the employment of the following graphical and analytical tools:

 ::: {.columns align=center}